-- Securly account must be set to Azure school type.
+- Securly accounts must be set to Azure school type.

-- Windows Server 2008 or greater available for Securly to install IIS.
+- Windows Server 2008 or greater is available for Securly to install IIS.

 - Server 2008 and 2008R2 need to preinstall Microsoft .NET 4.5.
 Server 2012,2012r2, 2016, and 2019 have this version built into the OS.
 Download from Microsoft at .NET Framework 4.5.2 (Offline Installer)

 - Azure AD Connect should be set up to upload users from local Active Directory to Azure Active Directory.

 - All Windows and Mac computers are joined to the domain.
 This will prevent pop-ups on workstations asking for usernames and passwords each time.